DiSSCo/dissco.github.io/MicroscopeSlides/MicroscopeSlideMassDig.md

 ## Overview
 This pages outlines the semi-automated mass digitisation workflow used by the Natural History Museum, London, to digitise its microscope slide collection.
 It provides a short summary of the workflow developed as part of the [ICEDIG](https://icedig.eu) project, with more detail to be found in the [Novel Automated Mass Digitisation Workflow for Natural History Microscope Slides](https://doi.org/10.5281/zenodo.3364481)  paper (Allan *et al.*, 2019).

-This workflow shows how to image and add unique identifier (UID) barcodes to specimens which already have a  digital record in a Collection Management System (CMS).
+This workflow shows how to image and add unique identifier (UID) barcodes to slides which already have a  digital record in a Collection Management System (CMS).

 ## Workflow